 - Click on Add New Member button when you complete filling out the fields for your member.

 Step 2-a ) The following image Account Status allows you to select the status for the current account.
-There are four different status available for the membership account.
+There are five different status available for the membership account.

 Membership Account Status